0mar/mercurial/README.md

 - `cvxopt`
 - `cython`

-Each of these libraries can be installed using the `pip3` command.
+Each of these libraries can be installed using python's package installer `pip3` command.

 * How to run tests